How to Put Out a Lawn Mower Fire

 4. Open the Fuel Line:

-If you cannot put out your mower’s fire with a handheld extinguisher, dry chemical powder, or baking soda, use sheet metal cutters to cut off the oxygen intake on the engine compartment.
+Suppose you cannot put out your mower’s fire with a handheld extinguisher, dry chemical powder, or baking soda, so use sheet metal cutters to cut off the oxygen intake in the engine compartment.
 This will prevent the flames from reigniting when any of these methods fail.
+Remember to always wear protective gloves and eye protection when handling sheet metal cutters.
+However, keep in mind that this method should only be used as a last resort.

 6. Remove Flammable Items: